shaiknoorullah/fusync/conceptual-theory.md

 - Tasks that require artifacts from other tasks.
 - Tasks that rely on variables modified by other tasks.

+## Sequences and Layers

+### Sequence

+A Sequence represents a complete business logic flow, consisting of multiple Layers.
+It orchestrates the execution of Layers and manages the overall flow of the task execution system.

+### Layer

+A Layer is a group of tasks or queues that can be executed concurrently within the Sequence.
+Layers are determined based on the topological sorting of the dependency graph.

+- Each Layer may contain multiple concurrent queues.
+- Tasks within a Layer are at the same depth level in the dependency graph.
+- Layers provide a logical grouping for tasks with similar dependencies and execution priorities.

+### Queue

+A Queue is a series of tasks within a Layer that must be executed sequentially due to their dependencies.

+- Multiple Queues within a Layer can be executed concurrently.
+- The number of concurrent Queues is limited by the `maxConcurrency` setting.

+### Dynamic Execution Across Layers

+While Layers provide a logical grouping, the execution engine allows for dynamic progression across Layers:

+- If a Queue in one Layer completes before others in the same Layer, dependent tasks in subsequent Layers can begin execution immediately.
+- This approach prevents bottlenecks and maximizes resource utilization.
+- The system respects both the dependency graph and the `maxConcurrency` limit while allowing this flexible execution model.

 ## Diagrams

 ### Task Dependency Graph